KocSistem/aks-workshop/labs/azure-container-registry/README.md

 * When running `az acr build` be careful with the last parameter which is the Docker build context directory, it's usual to `cd` into the directory where the `Dockerfile` is situated, and pass . (a single dot) as the [build context](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#understand-build-context)

-## Instructions

-1. Create Azure Container Registry (ACR)
+## Create a container registry

+1. The container registry name must be unique       within Azure and contain between 5 and 50 alphanumeric characters.
-   * Use the same resource group that was created for AKS (in section 1)
+   * Use the same resource group that was created for AKS (in lab 1)

-   * In this step, you will need a unique name for your ACR instance.
-Use the following step to provision the ACR

    Use the UNIQUE_SUFFIX from the first section.
 Validate that the value is still set.

     ```bash